nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## 1. Installation

 1. Ensure you have Java `17` or above installed in your Computer.
+It can be downloaded [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).

 1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T15-2/tp/releases/tag/v1.3).